 Beurre manié is a French butter and flour thickener that consists of equal parts softened butter and flour.
-This flour and butter mixture is the best way to thicken soup and stew and very easy to make.
-This beurre manié recipe will show you how to make beurre manié so you can thicken your soups and stews perfectly each time.
+This flour and butter mixture is the best way to thicken stew and soup and is very easy to make.

 About this butter and flour thickener